Matt Vierling Preview, Player Props: Tigers vs. Yankees

-Matt Vierling -- .162 average over his past 10 games -- will be in action for the Detroit Tigers against the New York Yankees, with Clarke Schmidt on the hill, on August 31 at 1:10 PM ET.
+Matt Vierling -- with a slugging percentage of .194 in his past 10 games (including zero home runs) -- will be in action for the Detroit Tigers versus the New York Yankees, with Gerrit Cole on the hill, on September 5 at 7:05 PM ET.

 Matt Vierling Game Info & Props vs. the Yankees